MuthammalMahendiran/M1_March/1_Requirements/README.md

 ## 4'WS and 1 H:

 #### Who
-This Natural Garden  System is  an application is used by all the people.
+This Natural Gardening  System is  an application is used by all the people.

 ####  What:
-Natural Garden System  is software that helps to maintain a database that is useful to enter the Order, Serve and Display.
+Natural Gardening System  is software that helps to maintain a database that is useful to enter the Order, Serve and Display the Plants details.

 ####  When:
-This Natural Garden System is very useful when there are large no of people planted the trees at home or anywhere.
+This Natural Gardening System is very useful when there are large no of people planted the trees at home or anywhere.

 #### Where:
-The Natural Garden System is nowadays essential for all the  places.
-They can use this software as the purpose of buying Plants /Seeds/Fertilizers.
+The Natural Gardening System is nowadays essential for all the  places.
+They can use this software as the purpose of buying Plants/Seeds/Fertilizers.

 ####  How:
-This project is implemented to do the plants /seeds/fertilizers ordering, Serve and  display purpose by entering the item code  as input.
+This project is implemented to do the plants/seeds/fertilizers ordering, Serve and  display purpose by entering the item code as input.

 ## HIGH LEVEL REQUIREMENTS: